Tarunvaka/image-super-resolution/README.md

-# image-super-resolution# Image Super-Resolution Using Autoencoder
+# Image Super-Resolution Using Autoencoder

 This project demonstrates how to use a convolutional autoencoder to enhance image resolution.
 The model is trained to map low-resolution images to their high-resolution counterparts, leveraging deep learning techniques for efficient super-resolution.